About Us

 General information

-• Entrance time: There are 10 entrance time slots, from 6:00 a.m. to 3:00 p.m.
+• Entry time: There are 10 entry times, from 6:00 a.m. to 3:00 p.m.

-• Restrictions: There are no restrictions.
+• Restrictions: There are no restrictions of any kind.

 View of Machu Picchu from Circuit 2